-Studying endgames is always an extremely difficult task.
+Endgame Lessons and learning them are always an extremely difficult tasks.
 In my personal career, I have always lacked the motivation and guidance to do so.
 Most of what I know today I have learned through self-experience after many tournament games and analysis with colleagues.
 This is far from the ideal way of learning endgames.

 Lately, I have been trying to correct this problem and have started studying the endgame phase in more depth.
 It is first of all very important to know those positions that are theoretical draws but you still need to play accurately in order to achieve it.
 This is the case of the endgame presented in this article: rook and pawn versus bishop.